ambitiousfew/goll/readme.md

 - Supports simple chaining of multiple prompts.
 - Customize the model for each step in chain.
-- Prints and log each response with metrics such as tokens per second.
+- Print and log each response with metrics such as tokens per second.
-- Solid support for structured/JSON output
+- Support for structured/JSON output

 ## Prereqs